 NOTE: If you ever delete and recreate minikube, the above steps have to be repeated.

-Ensure that you have set the following git config before cloning the repo.
+For Windows, ensure that you have set the following git config before cloning the repo.

 git config --global core.autocrlf false